A Brief History Of Serverless

 Amazon was a bit surprised about how well received this service was by developers.
 Concurrently, they were trying to find ways to improve developer productivity in their own datacenters and fundamentally changed how their developers and operators worked.
 In 2003, Andy Jassy took the lead in finding ways to improve these services.

 In 2006, Amazon launched EC2 and S3 which was the foundation of the first major cloud platform, AWS.
-Amazon decided to essentially provide their users with storage and virtual machines to operate.
+With these products, Amazon was able to provide their customers with storage and virtual machines to run their code and operate their organization.
 They had excess servers in their datacenters and saw this as an opportunity to make some extra money.

 This was the start of Infrastucture-as-a-Service, better known as IaaS.
 In this industry sector, a cloud provider will effectively lease out server time to customers.
 In the earliest days, it was limited to virtual machines and storage.